Crows Nest (NSW)

 How does the suburb of Crows Nest's median age compare to broader areas?

-At 36 years, Crows Nest is comparable to the Greater Sydney average (37 years) and 2 years younger than the national average (38 years).
+At 37 years, Crows Nest is equal to the Greater Sydney average and similarly aligned with comparable to the national average (38 years).

 What age groups are over-represented in the suburb of Crows Nest?